TydsManagement/Toyou-CSI/test/e2e/README.md

 The test can only be run on QingCloud nodes with a installed Kubernetes cluster, as it actually creates/attaches volumes by calling the QingCloud IAAS API.

-Make sure it's a clean environment with no existing `qingcloud-csi`, which will conflict with the csi driver of the e2e test.
+Make sure it's a clean environment with no existing `toyou-csi`, which will conflict with the csi driver of the e2e test.

 Make sure no volume is attached to any node, which will mess up with the volume limits test.
 If that's impossible, add an `ClientNodeName` entry in the `testdriver_template.yaml`, set its value to a node which has no volume attached, like: